sbavon/Use-AWS-to-train-machine-learning-model-on-a-tight-budget/README.md

 To save up cost, you need to make everything ready for training before launching an EC2 instance.
 The files you need to prepare may include, but not limited to, training data, ipython script, and a list of dependencies.
-So, when you launch the instance, you can jump into training model with less extra works.
+So, when you launch the instance, you can jump into training with less extra works.

 ## Step 1: Request EC2 Spot instance